awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 In the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, this metric is CONTACTS\_ABANDONED\.
 + Type: Integer
-+ Category: CTR\-driven metric
++ Category: contact record\-driven metric

 ## Contacts abandoned in *X* seconds<a name="contacts-abandoned-x-historical"></a>

 Count of contacts disconnected by the customer while in the queue for 0 to *X* seconds\.
 The possible values for *X* are: 15, 20, 25, 30, 45, 60, 90, 120, 180, 240, 300, and 600\.

-In the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, this metric is ABANDON\_TIME\.
 + Type: Integer
-+ Category: CTR\-driven metric
++ Category: contact record\-driven metric

 ## Contacts agent hung up first<a name="contacts-agent-hung-up-first-historical"></a>